-Romania recognizes maritime liens according to 1926 maritime liens and mortgages Convention.
+Romania recognizes maritime liens according to 1926 Maritime Liens and Mortgages Convention.
+Romania is not a party to the 1993 Maritime Liens and Mortgages Convention.

 13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?